 Capt.
-C.V.R.Knight, the famous naturalist, has just returned from America, bringing with him a wild Red-tailed Hawk and an American Great Horned Owl.
+C.W.R.Knight the famous naturalist, has just returned from America, bringing with him a wild Red Tailed Hawk and an American Great Horned Owl.
 These he is training in the art of falconry, the hawk for use by day and the owl in the darkening hours.
-He is aided by his five year old daughter, Joan, who is starting early as a prospective falconer.
-Photo show the traning of these two birds at Capt.
+He is aided by his five year old daughter, Jean, who is starting early as a prospecticve falconer.
+Photos show training of these birds at Capt.
 Knight's residence at Sevenoaks.

 With many thanks to BFC and Tony James.

 The FHT aims to establish a portal for the world's falconers and other interested parties to access aspects of the sport's rich heritage by linking existing physical archives, including international private and public collections, through the medium of an electronic archive.
 This archive will feature falconry furniture, works of art, books, correspondence from leading falconers and film and photographic material for the education and interest of falconer and scholar alike.
 We hope that, whatever your background or interest in our sport, you may find something of value through our archive to deepen your knowledge, understanding and passion for falconry and will help us, through your support, to preserve this precious cultural heritage for future generations.